jensbehrmann/jens-website/content/publication/iclrExcessive/index.md

 ---
-title: "Fundamental Tradeoffs between Invariance and Sensitivity to Adversarial Perturbations"
+title: "Residual Flows for Invertible Generative Modeling"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Joern-Henrik Jacobsen
+- Ricky T. Q. Chen
 - admin
-- Richard Zemel
+- David Duvenaud
-- Matthias Bethge
+- Joern-Henrik Jacobsen

 # Author notes (optional)
 # author_notes:

-date: "2019-04-10"
+date: "2019-12-01"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2019-04-10"
+publishDate: "2019-12-01"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;